VDuchauffour/VDuchauffour/README.md

 ### 📦 Side projects I made

+- [RFCE](https://github.com/VDuchauffour/RFCEurope): Enhanced edition of the RFCEurope mod for Civilization IV: Beyond the Sword, based on the popular Rhye's and Fall of Civilization mod.
 - [anyboxes](https://github.com/VDuchauffour/anyboxes): Lightweight package for managing bounding boxes that works seamlessly with most computing frameworks.
-- [transformers-visualizer](https://github.com/VDuchauffour/transformers-visualizer): Explain your 🤗 transformers without effort!
-Plot the internal behavior of your model.

 <details><summary>📊 Some stats</summary>